About the project

 Usability testing revisions

-Try out the live interactive prototype from the Figma canvas below:
+Try out the live prototype in Figma.

 Developed Screens